 It can be hard having to stay in a small room all the time.
-But it is important to be as mobile as possible and keep your muscles working.
-It's also important for your lungs.
-Do get up and walk around the room at least a few times a day.
+But it is important to be as mobile as possible and to keep your muscles working.
+This is also important for your lungs.
+Get up and walk around the room at least a few times a day.
 Even getting up to go to the toilet and to wash yourself helps with your recovery.

-You will be allowed to exercise and the occupational therapist or physiotherapist may plan an activity programme for you.
+You will be allowed to exercise.
+The occupational therapist or physiotherapist may plan an activity programme for you.
 You may be allowed out of the room for short periods when your blood count has started to rise.